aidn3/hypixel-guild-discord-bridge/README.md

 ### How to execute commands

-**Note: Only the one person who holds administrate permission can execute command!**
+**Note: Only the one person who holds administrator permission can execute command!**
 From In-game: `/msg username /guild party`
 From Discord: `/override /guild party`